giancarvalho/challenge-backend/README.md

 ## Features

-- Get latitude and logitude location of address
+- Get latitude and longitude of addresses
 - Get distance in km from other given addresses

 ## Technologies